Frustrated when your toddler wakes up crying every morning? See the reasons behind the hysterical wake-ups, and what to do to turn it around.

 Thankfully, she doesn’t wake up in the middle of the night, and she even eventually snaps out of it and is happy the rest of the day.
 And most kids will simply outgrow cranky awakenings (even if it seems like forever in the moment).

 But sometimes your toddler might not be getting enough sleep—or enough continuous sleep—to wake up refreshed in the mornings.
 Perhaps she doesn’t know how to put herself back to sleep in the early mornings, and wakes up grumpy from the lack of rest.

 Thing is, grumpy wake-ups are so stressful that they can easily set the tone and leave a bad taste for the rest of the day, no matter how positive you try to be.

-“Thank you so much for posting this, it is some solid advise and I feel so much better knowing I am not alone!” -Maureen
+“Thank you so much for posting this, it is some solid advice and I feel so much better knowing I am not alone!” -Maureen

-You can take an active role to help your toddler cope with these difficult mornings and help her wake up happy with these tips (read for more or watch the video below):
+You can take an active role in helping your toddler cope with difficult mornings and help her wake up happy with these tips:

 1. Have an earlier bedtime, even by 15 minutes

 One of the most common reasons your toddler wakes up crying every morning is because she’s still tired.